Constraints.USUAL_CONSTRAINTS

 Variants

-• :all_different: Global constraint ensuring that all the values of x are all different.
+: Global constraint ensuring that the values inx

 concept(:all_different, x; vals)